Luke Weaver: St. Louis Cardinals

 The St. Louis Cardinals selected Weaver in the first round with the 27th overall pick of the 2014 Major League Baseball draft.
 He signed with the Cardinals on June 16 and made his professional debut for the GCL Cardinals.
 He was promoted to the Palm Beach Cardinals on August 1.
 In six starts between the two teams, he was 0–1 with a 7.71 ERA and 2.04 WHIP.

 Weaver spent 2015 with Palm Beach.
 He earned the Cardinals July Pitcher of the Month Award after compiling a 3–1 record and an 0.94 ERA in 28 1/3 innings pitched (IP) in five starts.
 He also struck out 27 and walked only two during the month.
-Baseball America selected Weaver for the high Class-A minor leagues All-Star team for the 2015 season, In 19 total starts for Palm Beach in 2015, he pitched to an 8–5 record and 1.62 ERA.
+Baseball America selected Weaver for the high Class-A minor leagues All-Star team for the 2015 season, In 19 total starts for Palm Beach in 2015, he was 8–5 with a 1.62 ERA.

 Baseball America ranked Weaver as the Cardinals' fourth-best prospect prior to the 2016 season.
-He did not make his 2016 debut for the Springfield Cardinals until June 4 because of a fractured left wrist sustained while running down fly balls during batting practice in spring training.
-In their updated mid-season ranking, Baseball America rated Weaver in the top-100 for the first time, at 75th.
+He did not make his debut for the Springfield Cardinals until June 4 because of a fractured left wrist sustained while running down fly balls during batting practice in spring training.
+In their mid-season ranking, Baseball America rated Weaver in the top-100 for the first time, at 75th.
 After posting a 1.40 ERA with 88 strikeouts in 77 innings pitched with Springfield, the Cardinals promoted Weaver to the Memphis Redbirds on August 3.